-- (D) Accessible ramps and warning panels, per the American Disabilities Act, Florida Accessibility Code or any more stringent state requirement, are required where all sidewalks or trails terminate at a crosswalk or curb. - (E) Ramp Orientation.
+- (D) Accessible ramps and warning panels, per the American Disabilities Act, are required where all sidewalks or shared use path terminate at a crosswalk or curb. - (E) Ramp Orientation.
 Ramps shall be oriented perpendicular to traffic, requiring two ramps per corner at intersecting streets. - (3) Bulb-outs.
 To shorten pedestrian crossing distances, bulb-outs shall be utilized at intersections when on-street parking is provided.
 Refer to Figure (10). - (A).
 The depth of the bulb-out shall match the utilized on-street parking, either the width of the parallel space or the depth of the diagonal space. - (B) The radius of the bulb-out shall match the requirements for the intersection.